silvercart/silvercart/docs/en/02_Userbase/01_The_SilverCart_Handbook/06_Customer_Management.md

 ![](_images/registration-form_2_1-2.jpg)

-Note: At Silvercart Configuration→General Configuration you may configure wether the birth date is asked during the registration or not:
+Note: At the "Settings" section you may configure wether the birth date is asked during the registration or not:

 ![](_images/config-registration_1-2.png)